Secretchronicles/main-website/content/en/news/2017-10-26-infrastructure.md

 However, we have taken the server outage as an opportunity to finally upgrade our long outdated server operating system (Debian 7) to the current Debian 9.
-This upgrade has now been completed.
+This upgrade has now been completed, and we apologise for all the inconvenience that resulted from the procedure which especially included the forum and mailinglists being unavailable.
 Furthermore, former project lead Quintus (Marvin) has announced to devote some time again into a rewrite of TSC for version 3.0.0.
 To support him in this, it was decided to shut down the Chessboard instance at forum.secretchronicles.org as Chessboard is a [software written by Quintus himself][1] that would otherwise need active maintenance by means of code changes in case security issues arise.
 This way he can now concentrate on the actual TSC code.

 This move however does not mean that there is no communication medium left for TSC.
 First off, [forum.secretchronicles.org][2] has been